Satzvey Castle, © Manuel Thome Photography

 Opening hours

-Castle tours with a guided walk through the halls of the castle take place on Saturdays, Sundays, and public holidays from 1:00 PM to 4:00 PM (with a minimum participation of 5 adults) at every full hour.
-Outside of this, a castle tour is only possible with prior arrangement.
+Castle tours with a guided visit through the halls of the castle take place on Saturdays, Sundays, and public holidays from 1:00 PM to 4:00 PM (with a minimum participation of 5 adults) on the hour.
+Outside this time, a castle tour is only possible with prior registration.

-Please pay attention to the event information regarding the Easter market, witch festival, knight games, and many more!
+Please note the event information for the Easter Market, Witch Fest, Knight Games, and many more!

-Outside of events, the courtyards of the castle with the restaurants are open year-round with free admission for visitors.
+Outside of events, the courtyards of the castle with the restaurants are open year-round for visitors with free admission.

 Place